 Do you need fosters in other parts of New Zealand or only Canterbury?

-What do you provide for fosters?
+What do you provide for foster parents?

 Can I foster if I have dogs or cats?